derekprior/momentjs-rails/README.md

 source for ease of exploration.
 The asset pipeline will minify in production.

 Moment.js is "a lightweight javascript date library for parsing, manipulating, and formatting dates."
 Moment.js does not modify the native Date object.
-Rather, it creates a warpper for it.
+Rather, it creates a wrapper for it.
 Please see the [documentation](http://momentjs.com/docs/) for details.

 ## Usage